 What is a dictionary dataset?

 At Oxford Languages we provide lexical and language datasets for a wide range of technologies and applications.
-We offer dictionary data in over 50 languages, and these are made up of a number of different components.
+We offer dictionary data in more than 60 languages, and these are made up of a number of different components.